ndabAP/vue-command/README.md

 ### Prompt

-Customize the prompt with the `prompt` slot.
+Customize the prompt with the `prompt` slot. **Note**: If using the prompt slot, the property `prompt` will be ignored and the CSS class `term-ps` has to be manually applied.

 ```vue
 <template>